Chart Color Schemes

 Woodville West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, the estimated population of Woodville West is around 4,424.
-This reflects an increase of 570 people since the 2021 Census, which reported a population of 3,854.
-The change is inferred from the resident population of 4,402 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 118 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,656 persons per square kilometer, placing Woodville West in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 14.8% growth since the 2021 census exceeded both the state (7.1%) and metropolitan area growth rates, marking it as a growth leader in the region.
-Overseas migration contributed approximately 56.00000000000001% of overall population gains during recent periods for Woodville West.
+Based on analysis of ABS population updates for the broader area, the Woodville West statistical area's population is estimated at around 4,400 as of Nov 2025.
+This reflects an increase of 546 people (14.2%) since the 2021 Census, which reported a population of 3,854 people.
+The change is inferred from the resident population of 4,229 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 118 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,636 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Woodville West's 14.2% growth since the 2021 census exceeded the state's (8.7%) and metropolitan area's growth rate, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for Woodville West, with the suburb expected to expand by 974 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth of national areas is projected for the Woodville West (SA2), with the area expected to expand by 970 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17.2% over the 17 years.

 Frequently Asked Questions - Population